This post may contain affiliate links. Please read our disclosure policy.

 - 3 cloves garlic, minced

-- 2 tablespoons olive or avocado oil, divided
+- 2 tbsp olive oil or avocado oil, divided

 - 1 inch fresh ginger, minced